Lekazia Turner, embroiderer from Jamaica, 2022

 THE CREATOR OF THE RED DRESS project

-Kirstie has worked as an artist for 20 years, and on the Red Dress for the last 15.
-What began as a sketch on the back of a napkin in 2009, has grown into a global collaborative project involving hundreds of people all over the world.
+Kirstie Macleod has been an artist for over 20 years, and for the last 17, she has dedicated herself to The Red Dress - a global tapestry of connection and expression.
+What began as a sketch on the back of a napkin in 2009 has blossomed into a worldwide collaborative project, touching thousands of lives across continents.

-Textiles were always present growing up; the women of Kirstie’s family all skilled stitchers, knitters and makers so it was only a matter a time before she herself picked up a needle and thread.
-Kirstie later gained a BA in Textile Design followed by an MA in Visual Language & Performance before beginning her career as Fine Artist living in London.
-The works formed a diverse portfolio comprising photography, film, painting, drawing and high impact installations involving garments.
+Textiles were woven into the fabric of her upbringing.
+The women in Kirstie’s family were skilled stitchers, knitters, and makers, so it was only natural that she too would pick up needle and thread.
+She later earned a BA in Textile Design and an MA in Visual Language & Performance, launching her career as a fine artist in London.
+Her diverse portfolio spans photography, film, painting, drawing, and high-impact installations involving garments.

-The Red Dress began in 2009 as an investigation into identity, and a desire to connect with women from the around without borders and boundaries.
-As the years unfolded so too did the potential of the garment to become a vehicle for expression and a platform for voices to be heard.
-The Red Dress has managed to access disparate communities worldwide, allowing connection and conversation between individuals who may never meet in person.
+The Red Dress began as an exploration of identity and a desire to connect with people across borders and boundaries.
+Over the years, it has evolved into a powerful vehicle for expression and a platform for voices to be heard.
+It has reached disparate communities worldwide, fostering connection and conversation among individuals who may never meet in person.

-As the world continues to rebuild after the pandemic, and is still subjected to war, oppression, inequality and extreme poverty the garments message seems even more important.
-What we can achieve working together in community and collaboration is far more impactful than trying to work alone.
-In taking down the many boundaries and borders, and coming together with compassion and humility we can uplift and support one another and hopefully build a better world for the next generation.
+As the world continues to face war, oppression, violence, inequality, and extreme poverty, the message of The Red Dress is more vital than ever.
+It shows that what we can achieve together - in community and collaboration - is far more impactful than what we can do alone.
+By dismantling boundaries and borders, and coming together with compassion and humility, we can uplift and support one another, and hopefully build a better world for the next generation.

-Kirstie is able to offer events and presentations with/without the Red Dress tailored to your group/community.
-Please email her for more info on: reddressembroidery@gmail.com
+Kirstie is able to offer events and presentations with/without The Red Dress tailored to your group/community.
+Please email her for more info on:

 -